TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 *   We do not require that you accept cookies and you may withdraw your consent to our use of cookies at any time by adjusting your browser’s privacy settings.
 However, if you decline to accept cookies, some functionality on our Website may be disabled and you may be unable to access certain parts of our Website.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our Website.
 Cookies can be either session cookies or persistent cookies.
 A session cookie expires automatically when you close your browser.
 A persistent cookie will remain until it expires or you delete your cookies.
 Expiration dates are set in the cookies themselves. some may expire after a few minutes while others may expire after multiple year

 *   **Web Beacons** .
 Pages of our Website and our e-mails may contain small electronic files known as web beacons (also known as clear gifs, pixel tags, single-pixel gifs and web bugs) that are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users or to access cookies.
 *   **Analytics** .
-We use third party analytics and advertising tools and technologies, in particular Google Analytics and DoubleClick provided by Google, Inc., USA (“Google”).
+We use third party analytics and advertising tools and technologies, in particular Google Analytics and DoubleClick provided by Google, Inc., USA ("Google").
 These tools and technologies collect and analyze certain types of information, including IP addresses, device and software identifiers, referring and exit URLs, onsite behavior and usage information, feature use metrics and statistics, usage and purchase history, media access control address (MAC Address), mobile unique device identifiers, and other similar information via the use of cookies.
 The information generated by Google Analytics and DoubleClick about your use of the Website (including your IP address) may be transmitted to and stored by Google on servers in the United States.
 Because we activated IP anonymization for Google Analytics and Double Click, Google will anonymize the last octet of a particular IP address.
 Only in exceptional cases, the full IP address is sent to and shortened by Google servers in the USA.
 Google will use this information for the purpose of evaluating your use of the Website, compiling reports on Website activity and managing advertising content.
-To learn how you can opt out from this information collection by Google see “ _Choices About How We Collect, Use and Disclose Your Personal Information_ ” below.
+To learn how you can opt out from this information collection by Google see " _Choices About How We Collect, Use and Disclose Your Personal Information_ " below.

 Third-party Use of Cookies and Other Tracking Technologies

 Some content or applications, including advertisements, on the Website are served by third parties, including advertisers, ad networks and servers, content providers and application providers.
 These third parties may use cookies alone or in conjunction with web beacons or other tracking technologies to collect information about you when you use our Website.
 Unless expressly stated otherwise, our website does not provide any Personal Information to these third parties, however they may collect information, including Personal Information, such as internet protocol (IP) address, browser type and version, time zone setting and location, operating system and platform and other technology on the devices you use to access this Website.
 They may use this information to provide you with interest-based advertising or other targeted content.

-We do not control these third parties’ tracking technologies or how they may be used.
+We do not control these third parties' tracking technologies or how they may be used.
 If you have any questions about an advertisement or other targeted content, you should contact the responsible provider directly.
-For information about how you can opt out of receiving targeted advertising from many providers, see “ _Choices About How We Collect, Use and Disclose Your Personal Information_ ”.
+For information about how you can opt out of receiving targeted advertising from many providers, see " _Choices About How We Collect, Use and Disclose Your Personal Information_ ".

 How We Use Your Personal Data